jostosh/py-gen-ml/docs/guides/builders.md

-## Builders
+# 🏭 Factories

+## 🪄 Generated Factory Methods
-Oftentimes, you have enough information to instantiate a class from a message. `py-gen-ml` offers an extension that lets you specify a builder for a message.
-The builder is a class that unpacks the message fields into keyword arguments and then instantiates the class.
+Occasionally, you have enough information to instantiate a class from a configuration object immediately. `py-gen-ml` offers an extension that allows you to generate a factory method in such cases.
+The factory method unpacks the message fields into keyword arguments and then instantiates the class.

-To specify a builder for a message, you can use the `(pgml.builder)` option.
+To specify a factory method for a message, you can use the `(pgml.factory)` option.
 For example:

 ```proto linenums="1" hl_lines="6-7 12"
 --8<-- "docs/snippets/proto/builder_demo.proto"